goldhand/cookiecutter-webpack/README.md

     $ npm start

+You will have a React / Redux counter app running with redux dev-tools.
+See the generated `README.md` for an explanation of the react / redux project structure.

 Integrating into existing projects
 ----------------------------------

-You can chain this into an existing cookicutter project by installing via the projects `./hooks/post_gen_project.py` file or just installing it via the command line.
+You can chain this into an existing cookiecutter project by installing via the projects `./hooks/post_gen_project.py` file or just installing it via the command line.

 ### Using post hooks
 Here is a django project post hook example that chains this through a django cookiecutter project.